 To get a sense of what these “bits” look like, check out this example used for Glen Lerner’s recent episode (now available to stream!):

-Podcast Quote Cards
+Promote Your Podcast with Quote Cards

 Another great and simple way to pull supplemental content from a podcast episode to use as a promotional strategy on social media is creating graphics from stand-out quotes uttered by a guest or host.